MicroEJ/How-To/FoundationLibrary-Get-Started/README.rst

 This example has been tested on:

--  MicroEJ SDK 5.1
+-  MicroEJ SDK 5.4.1
--  With a MicroEJ 5 Platform Reference Implementation imported into the MicroEJ repository that contains:
+-  With a MicroEJ 5 Demonstration Platform imported into the MicroEJ repository that contains:

-   -  EDC-1.2
+   -  EDC-1.3
-   -  BON-1.3
+   -  BON-1.4
    -  SP-2.0

    See https://developer.microej.com/getting-started-sdk.html.